miklevin/MikeLev.in/_posts/2022-05-18-imagining-vim-macro-that-makes-markdown-image-code.md

 ---
 date: 2022-05-18
 title: Imagining vim Macro That Makes Markdown Image Code
-permalink: /blog/imagining-vim-macro-that-makes-markdown-image-code/
 headline: Vim Macro Makes Web Publishing Easier for Information Age Professionals
 description: As an Information Age professional, I use vim as my text editor to create image tags from keyworded filenames for my web publishing system based on Github's Github Pages Jekyll static site generator.
 I use proper-case for the web accessible alt-text area, which is beneficial for both the visually impaired and search engines.
 With vim, I can easily name my files with keywords and tag my images for search with alt-text.
 Learn how I use vim to make web publishing easier.
 keywords: vim, macro, Markdown, image, code, Information Age, text editor, web publishing, Github Pages, Jekyll, static site generator, proper-case, alt-text, keywords, files, search, tool
-categories: jekyll, search, keywords, github pages, text editor, vim, macro, static site generator
+categories: github pages, macro, static site generator, vim, keywords, search, text editor, jekyll
+permalink: /blog/imagining-vim-macro-that-makes-markdown-image-code/
 layout: post
 ---

 The time has come to cast a new vim-spell so powerful, it boggles.